 2010 – From March 18 till the 2nd of May, he exhibits his large “diasec” photographs at the Galerie Kelman-Visser in Brussels.

-In October 2010 he publishes the second volume of his “La Magie des Villes” series, “La Magie de Paris” with a foreword by French interior designer Jacques Garcia.
+2010 – he publishes the second volume of his “La Magie des Villes” series, “La Magie de Paris” with a foreword by French interior designer Jacques Garcia.
 The book is published by the Fonds Mercator and Flammarion/Rizzoli.

-In November 2011 the Fonds Mercator and Flammarion/Rizzoli will publish the third volume in the series , “La Magie de New York” – “New York Interiors, bold, elegant, refined” with a foreword by Kenneth Jay Lane.
+2011 – the Fonds Mercator and Flammarion/Rizzoli published the third volume in the series , “La Magie de New York” – “New York Interiors, bold, elegant, refined” with a foreword by Kenneth Jay Lane.

 2011 – Taschen publish a new version of “Living in Morocco”, “Living in Greece” and “Living in Mexico”.

 2013 – Flammarion published, “Intérieurs – De Louis XV à Andrée Putman” and the english version “The Art of the Interior: Timeless Designs by the Master Decorators”.
 DVA published the german version of the book “Die Kunst der Inneneinrichtung”.

 2013 – René and Barbara opened The Gemini Art Gallery in Le Sablon in Brussels.

 2014 – the fourth volume of “La Magie des Villes” series, “La Magie de Londres” is published by the Fonds Mercator.

 2015 – A book about designer Maroeska Metz is published by Louvre Victoire.